Sex verification and intersex athletes at the Olympic Games: 1936–1966: Physical examination in cases of doubt

 After Zdeněk Koubek, a Czech athlete raised as a woman, was identified as intersex and transitioned to live as a man in 1935, then-United States Olympic Committee (USOC)-president Avery Brundage expressed concern over the potential for such athletes to be exploited for Olympic gain.
 The USOC requested the International Olympic Committee (IOC) to permit medical examinations of any athletes whose sex was questioned, which became policy in time for the 1936 Summer Olympics.
 It did not appear to be applied in 1936, though there were some notable cases in the form of Stella Walsh and Heinrich Ratjen.
 Walsh's case was handled sympathetically, while Ratjen's Olympics appearance may have been deliberately dishonest.

 Walsh and her American rival Helen Stephens were accused of being men by other competitors in 1936, and Stephens' gender was questioned by Polish media disgruntled that the Poland-born Walsh had been beaten by her.
 At the Olympics, Stephens said that Adolf Hitler (who was overseeing the Games) groped her as a joke to check; Stephens later took and passed a gender test.
 Upon Walsh's death in 1980, however, it was discovered that Walsh was intersex, though it was also determined she likely never knew.
 Ratjen, who was raised female, was never tested during sporting events.
-He was accosted by the police before being forced to strip and then arrested in 1938, at which point he admitted to being a man.
-Various claims of a deliberate dishonest ploy by Nazi Germany to ensure victory were made, sources claiming that his country had noticed his biological difference and made him compete as a woman in order to win for them.
-These claims were not backed up by any reliable sources, and it rather seemed that Ratjen was an intersex person raised as a girl, who from puberty started to identify more with a male identity, but never dared question his gender assignation.
-Statements and documents gathered from his police case file suggest the Nazis only discovered the true identity of their model athlete much later.
+He was accosted by the police before being forced to strip and then arrested in 1938, at which point he admitted to being a man; he was intersex and identified as male.
+Claims that Nazi Germany had noticed his biological difference and made him compete as a woman in order to win for them were considered without merit.

 International sports was disrupted by World War II, and the requirement for female athletes to show a medical certificate proving their sex at competition was introduced by 1946.
 There was no universal standard of testing, however, with sporting bodies allowing whichever nation or medical professional had produced an athlete's certificate to use their own definition of "femininity".